trehanpraharsh/Bankist-Login/README.md

 2) username - jd
    pin - 2222

-You can login with any one of the Credentials and use the functionalities.
+You can login with any one of the Credentials and use the functionalities after opening index.html.